Updated Nov 2022

 SAREB stands for "sociedad de gestion de activos procedentes de la reestructuracion bancaria".
 SAREB was established by the government in order to save the banks from ruin.
 The main activity of SAREB is to manage and sell the properties from those bank entities that received protection (primarily BFA-Bankia, Catalunya Caixa, NCG Banco-Banco Gallego, and Banco de Valencia).
 Banks, energy companies, and other investors own a 55% share of SAREB; the other 45% is owned by a governmental institution called FROB.
 As of today, SAREB has received 197,474 assets: some are loans, others mortgages, and some plain properties.

-The signs of recovery are clear.
-The massive discounts and the 40% price drop is once again making it attractive to invest in Spain.
-Pura Strong, partner at Strong Abogados, said that the renewed interest in real estate in Spain is revealing a different type of investor than in 2006.
-The current clients are not looking for a holiday home on the coast, but tend to come from investment groups or holding companies who want to invest in whole buildings in the cities.
+Pura Strong, partner at Strong Abogados, says that the current interest in real estate in Spain is revealing a different type of investor than 10-20 years ago.
+There will always be retirees looking for a holiday home on the coast, but there are now many investment groups or holding companies who want to invest in whole buildings in the cities.
 They want to renovate these buildings and then rent or sell the individual units, according to Ms. Strong.
 The Spanish market is perceived as "supply" by investors from countries such as Russia and China.
 Group investors and real estate holdings companies are watching the Spanish real estate sales figures with interest.

 How does SAREB fit in?
 In the opinion of experts, SAREB is not going to be of primary interest to these investors.
 In many cases, the properties sold by this institution are termed as "toxic" -- they lack the quality or location to attract international investors.
 The big Spanish banks have made great efforts in online marketing and which already have their websites full of properties ready to be bought.